conniexu444/cs306/README.md

-# cs306
-Introduction to IT Security!
-Topics range from a plethora of security thangs
+# CS306 Introduction to IT Security
+## Taught at Stevens Institute of Technology
+This course went through the basics of IT Security such as (but not exclusive to):
+- hashing
+- Different encryption algorithms
+- MAC
+- Security Vulnerabilities